Creative Juice

 The Alchemy of Expression

-White grapes are immediately pressed whole-cluster and then fermented to dryness in stainless vessels with no malolactic or oak influences.
+After sorting, white grapes are immediately pressed whole-cluster and then fermented to dryness in either stainless steel or a combination of new and neutral French oak barriques, depending on the variety and desired style.
 Bottling takes place the following spring.

 Red grapes are carefully evaluated for sensory qualities and decisions are made about any whole cluster or stem inclusion possibilities.
 Lots are separated and carefully de-stemmed for whole intact berries.